Hadrian767-UT/UT-mobile-basetools/PORTING.md

 # And done!

+Thank you so much for reading!<br />
+I write it all in 2 days!
+It was hard, but i get it!<br />
-Thank you so much for reading!
-Good luck in your porting career!
+Good luck in your porting career!<br />
+And don't forget for the last important.
+No make ports all the time, go take care of yourself!<br />
+And happy 2026 for u all!<br />
+Goodbye and cya :3